Which of the following is a function of the rough endoplasmic ret... | Channels for Pearson+

 1

-Understand the structure of the rough endoplasmic reticulum (ER): It is studded with ribosomes on its cytoplasmic surface, which gives it a 'rough' appearance under a microscope.
+Understand the structure of the rough endoplasmic reticulum (ER): It is characterized by the presence of ribosomes on its surface, which gives it a 'rough' appearance under a microscope.

-Recognize the primary function of the rough ER: The ribosomes attached to the rough ER are sites for protein synthesis, specifically for proteins that are to be secreted from the cell, incorporated into the cell's plasma membrane, or sent to an organelle.
+Recognize the role of ribosomes: Ribosomes are the cellular structures responsible for protein synthesis.
+Their presence on the rough ER indicates its involvement in protein production.

-Differentiate between the functions of the rough ER and the smooth ER: The smooth ER is involved in lipid synthesis, detoxification of drugs and poisons, and storage of calcium ions, which are not functions of the rough ER.
+Identify the primary function of the rough ER: The rough ER is primarily involved in the synthesis of proteins, particularly those that are destined for secretion outside the cell or for use in the cell membrane.

-Identify the role of ribosomes in protein synthesis: Ribosomes on the rough ER translate mRNA into polypeptide chains, which are then folded and modified into functional proteins within the ER lumen.
+Differentiate between rough and smooth ER: The smooth ER, which lacks ribosomes, is involved in lipid synthesis, detoxification of drugs and poisons, and storage of calcium ions, distinguishing its functions from those of the rough ER.

-Conclude that the synthesis of proteins destined for secretion is the specific function of the rough ER, distinguishing it from other cellular processes like detoxification or lipid synthesis, which are associated with the smooth ER.
+Conclude that the synthesis of proteins destined for secretion is the main function of the rough ER, aligning with the presence of ribosomes and its structural characteristics.

 Watch next